Best Methods for How to Fix Diastasis Recti: Exercises and Treatments Explained

 Postpartum women are encouraged to practice recovery exercises daily, even for a few minutes, to aid in healing diastasis recti.
 If symptoms like pelvic floor dysfunction or incontinence persist four months post-childbirth, consulting a healthcare professional is advisable.
 Dr. Beldholm advises starting a deep core exercise program focusing on the transverse abdominis and pelvic floor muscles as soon as possible after pregnancy.

 Preventing diastasis recti is crucial.
-Here are some strategies to minimize the risk of abdominal separation:
+Here are some strategies to minimise the risk of abdominal separation:

 1. Maintain good posture throughout the day.